matatk/landmarks/README.md

 2. Ensure you have all the required build tools with `npm install` (you will need [Node.js](https://nodejs.org/)).

-3. Run the build script to build one or all of the extensions:
+3. Run the tests and build script to create versions of the extension for all browsers with `npm run build:all`.

-    -   `npm run build:firefox`
-    -   `npm run build:chrome`
-    -   `npm run build:opera`
-    -   `npm run build:all`

-    The built versions of the extension are placed in the `build/<browser>/` directories and ZIP files for each will be created in the root of the checked-out repository.
+    The built versions of the extension are placed in `build/<browser>/` directories and ZIP files for each will be created in the root of the checked-out repository.

 4. To load and use the extension locally in your browser...
     -   **Firefox:** either: